 Then, when I was in sixth grade, I received my class’s American History award from a DAR chapter.
 I didn’t even know there was such a thing as Daughters of the American Revolution.
 The very idea of knowing that someone could tell what her ancestors have done generations previously was thrilling to me.

 I always was a little jealous of my classmates who would say with authority, “I’m Irish,” or “I’m half French,” or “I’m half Indian.”
 I knew two things only about my ancestry: Gramps’s family was probably part Indian, and my dad’s grandfather was a first cousin of Abraham Lincoln’s.
 So my interest was there; I just didn’t know how to go about finding my own ancestry.
 (By the way, no evidence of either tradition has ever shown up.)

-When we were living in Buffalo, in the summer of 1966, I found a library book on genealogy.
+When we were living in Buffalo, New York, in the summer of 1966, I found a library book on genealogy.
 I read, followed the directions, wrote letters, starting with own four grandparents and my great-grandmother Pedigo.
 They gave me names and addresses to write more letters.
 At the end of that summer, as my parents were moving to Kansas City, we went to Oklahoma and drove around visiting aunts, cousins, and graveyards.
 Gramps answered with the famous-in-the-family letter about me being descended from a monkey.
 But by the start of college that fall, I had my five-generations chart full.

 One memory in particular that stands out is Gramps saying, “You know, my grandparents are buried at Clinton.”
 Mom didn’t even know that.